 MCAT Total: 526 (100th percentile)

-Even though Jon is colorblind (red-green, if you are wondering), he is an incredibly talented oil painter and is currently developing a frame-by-frame oil-painted animated short film.
+Even though Jon is colorblind (red-green, if you're wondering), he is an incredibly talented oil painter!

 Thinking about applying to medical school?
 Discover what high school students need to know about obtaining a career in medicine.